getsentry/snuba/README.md

 #### project

 ### Issues / Groups

+Snuba provides a magic column `issue` that can be used to group events by issue.

 Because events can be reassigned to different issues through merging, and because snuba does not support updates, we cannot store the issue id for an